JabRef/blog.jabref.org/_posts/2020-08-20-bibtex-file-changes-over-time.md

 ```

 The BibTeX entry type "Phd Thesis" consits of required and optional fields.
-Additionally, fields not defined by BibTeX can be added to.
+Additionally, fields not defined by BibTeX can be added.
 We call these fields "custom fields".

 Please note that there is not really a "BibTeX standard".
 Each BibTeX bibliography style file (`.bst`) defines the fields it displays in the bibliography on its own.
-As a consequence, some some papers the `url` field is shown, in some it is not even though it is defined in the `.bib` file.
+As a consequence, in some papers the `url` field is shown, in some it is not, even though it is defined in the `.bib` file.

 ## History